How to Land Your Dream Internship

 “Everybody should have someone else look at their resume before they consider it complete because you may not catch something that somebody else will,” Durkes says.

-DON’T forget to showcase your skillset: “A good resume is key to getting an interview,” Durkes says.
-“If you can highlight things that are related to the job, this makes [the resume] stand out that much more.
-Showcase what you have done in school and what extracurricular activities you have taken an interest in.”
+DON’T forget to showcase your skillset: “A good resume is key to getting an interview.
+If you can highlight things that are related to the job, this makes your resume stand out that much more,” she explains.
+“Showcase what you have done in school and what extracurricular activities you have taken an interest in.”

-Whether on the phone or in person, one-on-one or in a group, the interview is where you can let your personality shine and show your employer the valuable employee you can be — so make it count!
+Whether it’s virtual, on the phone or in person, one-on-one or in a group, the interview is where you can let your personality shine and show your employer the valuable employee you can be — so make it count!

-DO show enthusiasm: “With internships, you get out of it what you put in,” Defries says.
+DO show enthusiasm: With internships, you get out of it what you put in,” Durkes says.
 “Interns who are motivated to put the work in that is needed, motivated to ask questions, not afraid to jump in and get involved with the company are the types of people we want to hire as interns and, later, as full-time employees.”

+DON’T be rigid: “It is really a turn off when someone is not willing to be flexible,” she says.
 “Obviously, we know that students are in school and have class and school schedules that need to be worked around, but at the same time, the managers also have meetings and things that they need to work around, so being able to be flexible is key.”